 The Bicentennial Experience

-From Singapore to Singaporean: The Bicentennial Experience
+From Singapore to Singaporean: The Bicentennial Experience (Extended from 1 Oct - 31 Dec 2019)

 As the centrepiece event of the Singapore Bicentennial, this multimedia sensory experience brings you back in time to witness key moments in Singapore’s transformation from as far back as 1299.